 - In-N-Out Burger has a "secret menu", items not normally listed which can be ordered if you know the right lingo, for example, "Protein Style" means a burger wrapped in lettuce rather than on a bun.
 A full list can be found here.

-- In addition to its regular divergences from traditional caffeine drinking thought Starbucks has a complex enough lingo to actual hinder both their baristas trying to work outside the chain and outside baristas dealing with the lingo at non-Starbucks coffee shops.
+- In addition to its regular divergences from traditional caffeine drinking thought, Starbucks has a complex enough lingo to actually hinder both their baristas trying to work outside the chain, and outside baristas dealing with the lingo at Starbucks coffee shops.

 "Adam and Eve on a raft and sink 'em!"